Skip to Content

 Something you should also check out is the Intel Museum which showcases the history of computer technology.

-This free museum gives guests the chance to see inside a silicon chip factory and learn about how technology changes with way we live.
+This free museum gives guests the chance to see inside a silicon chip factory and learn about how technology changes with the way we live.

 2. Napa Valley